DWS RheoLab

 Advanced optical rheology

 The DWS RheoLab is an optical rheometer.
-It provides access to the sample's viscoelastic properties over an unmatched frequency range and enables the study of textures and microstructures while requiring only small sample volumes.
-Since the measurements are contact-free and non-destructive, the use of a tightly sealed sample cell allows studies of stability or shelf-life over long periods for highly viscoelastic and fragile microstructures.
-Based on the powerful DWS Microrheology technique, the RheoLab is ideally suited for a wide range of viscoelastic samples, including:
+It provides information and data on the viscoelastic properties of the sample and allows the study of consistencies and microstructures while requiring only small sample volumes (150 µL).
+The measurements are non-contact and non-destructive: the use of a hermetically sealed cuvette enables stability or shelf-life studies over long periods, even on highly viscoelastic and fragile microstructures.

 Videos